 We are the first year group in upper Key Stage 2.
 We’ve really grown in maturity and are ready to take on even more learning challenges with a positive attitude and a ‘can do’ mindset.
 Although we’re not yet the oldest children in the school, we understand the importance of leading by example through our excitement and enjoyment of learning.

 Your child should be reading every night, aloud to an adult as well as reading to themselves.
 Children should have both a reading book and their diaries at all times.
 Please remember to sign the reading record when you hear them read!
 Children should be reading a minimum of 60 pages a week.
 Reading will be monitored in school by regular reading diary checks and the use of AR reader.

-Spellings are assessed on a daily basis through games and in their writing.
-Weekly spelling lists are sent home and spelling dictations are set weekly to assess children's understanding and retention of spelling patterns learned.
+Spellings are practised on a daily basis through EdShed (web-based resource) and in their writing.
+Weekly spelling lists are sent home and spelling dictations are set weekly (undertaken on Fridays)to assess children's understanding and retention of spelling patterns learned.

-Children having a rapid recall of times tables and associated facts is also a must.
-We use the 99 club and Timestable Rockstars to rehearse these number facts.
-Periodically we’ll send home activities or signpost resources that will support children with mathematics, particularly ones that help children feel prepared for their end of KS2 tests.
+Having a rapid recall of times tables and associated facts is essential for other areas of maths' learning by reducing cognitive load.
+We use a precision times table scheme from the NCTEM and TT Rockstars to rehearse these number facts.
+Periodically we’ll send home activities or signpost resources that will support children with their mathematics learning.